 - Check the status & details of payment on the payment dashboard, i.e., on stripe>>payments.

 - Check the Notification detail on the Email with the total amount received by the customer.

-- Check the Notification detail on the Email with the total amount received by Merchant / Admin.
+- Check the Notification detail on the Email with the total amount the Merchant / Admin received.